-|Program:||National Research and Development Centers [Program Details]|
+|Program:||Education Research and Development Centers [Program Details]|

 |Award Period:||5 years (7/1/2014–6/30/2019)||Award Amount:||$9,989,803|

 There are three major components of the focused program of research for the Center: one descriptive study and two evaluation studies.
 The goal of the descriptive study is to provide policymakers with better information on developmental education practices that are currently being used.
-The goal of the evaluation studies is to determine whether particular innovations in instructional practices or assessments are more likely to lead to improved student outcomes.
+The goal of the evaluation studies is to determine whether specific innovations in instructional practices or assessments are more likely to lead to improved student outcomes.

-In the assessment evaluation, to be carried out in partnership with the State University of New York (SUNY), the Center will conduct a randomized control trial (RCT) to evaluate a data analytics method whereby colleges use multiple measures to predict student performance in college-level math and college-level English courses.
-In addition to placement test scores, these predictive measures will include high school GPA and possibly high school course-taking patterns and non-cognitive assessments.
-The two-year eligible population at each of the SUNY colleges ranges from approximately 3,200 to 14,000 students.
-Because not all entering students take the placement exams, and because some students may decline to participate, a conservative sample size is estimated at around 10,000 participants (approximately one quarter of all eligible students).
-It is hypothesized that students placed using the data analytics method will be more successful in their college-level courses than students placed using the business-as-usual method.
-The outcomes of primary interest will be completion of the first college-level courses in the relevant areas and total college-level credits earned.
-Qualitative data from site visits will be collected to document how colleges are implementing the data analytics method.
-To test the hypothesis that the data analytics method is an improvement over business-as-usual placement, the average outcomes for students assigned to the treatment and control groups will be compared using OLS regression.
-As part of the evaluation, the researchers will also conduct both cost and cost-effectiveness analyses.
+In the alternative placement system evaluation, carried out in partnership with the State University of New York (SUNY), the Center conducted a randomized control trial (RCT) to evaluate a course assignment method whereby colleges used multiple measures to predict student performance in college-level math and college-level English courses.
+In addition to placement test scores, these predictive measures included high school GPA and high school course-taking patterns.
+The sample of two-year eligible students at the set of 7 SUNY colleges participating in the study includes over 13,000 participants (approximately one quarter of all eligible students).
+In its initial trial, Center researchers found that students placed using the multiple measures method were more likely to enroll in and complete (with a grade of C or higher) a college-level math or English course during their first semester, compared to students placed using the business-as-usual method.
+Qualitative data from site visits were collected to document how colleges implemented the multiple measures method.
+As part of the evaluation, the researchers also collected cost data and conducted cost and cost-effectiveness analyses.